Titles tagged with ‘music’

 A

-Athol Tier as Napoleon other historical footage – c1931
+Athol Tier as Napoleon historical – c1931

 Athol Tier’s performance as Napoleon was one of the many routines filmed for the Efftee Entertainers series of variety shorts.